SHEEP AND LAMBS

 are being asked to offer bulk discounts for the disposal of dead

-main feature of lambing is that it does not take place in its normal
+thing to note about lambing is that it does not take place in its

-season, but at an eariler time dictated by the farmer and very much
+natural season, but at an earlier time dictated by the farmer and very

 arranged round the date of Easter!
 This is because it is apparently

 traditional to eat lamb at Easter time (see below